angelcvx/iTAREA/README.md

 # iTAREA: Task-to-Node Allocator for Edge Computing

 ## Overview
 iTAREA (Intelligent Task Allocation for Resource and Energy Awareness) is a Python-based tool designed to optimize the deployment of IoT applications in edge computing environments.
 It efficiently assigns tasks to nodes within heterogeneous infrastructures, ensuring optimal resource utilization and minimal energy consumption. iTAREA leverages a Mixed Integer Linear Programming (MILP) solver, Gurobi, to determine the best node for each task, specifying the required CPU, RAM, and disk resources to meet predefined Quality of Service (QoS) parameters.
+It has been demonstrated that iTAREA can reduce energy consumption by more than 50% compared with default Kubernetes deployments [1].

 ## Key Features
 - **Energy Efficiency**: Minimizes the overall energy consumption of applications while maintaining performance.